AustenBaker/Maintenance-Ticket-Software/index.md

 ## Getting Started
 These instructions will help you get your own local version up and running.

-### Installing
+## Installation and Usage
 1. Have [Node.js](https://nodejs.org) installed (node and npm)

+1. Open Terminal/Command Prompt

-2. Clone the repository
+1. Navigate to desired location and clone the repository
     ```bash
     $ git clone https://github.com/AustenBaker/Maintenance-Ticket-Software.git
     ```

-3. Navigate to `project/server` directory, create a file named `settings.json`.
-Or from project root:
+1. Install dependencies
     ```bash
-    $ touch ./project/server/settings.json
-    ```
-4. Edit `settings.json` with the following content
-    ```json
-    {
-        "PORT": 3001,
-        "secure": false
-    }
-    ```
-5. Install all dependencies
-    ```bash
     $ cd ./project
     $ npm i

-    ### If you are using windows, do the following too, just in case client dependencies are not being installed for some windows machines ###
-    $ cd client
-    $ npm i
     ```

-### Desktop Usage
-After installing the project:
-1. Open a terminal window and do:
+1. Start the server:
     ```bash
-    $ cd ./project
+    $ cd ./Maintenance-Ticket-Software/project/
     $ npm run server  # This runs the backend server, listening to file changes
     ```

-2. Open another window and do:
+1. In a new Terminal/Command Prompt, start the frontend client:
     ```bash
-    $ cd ./project/client
+    $ cd ./Maintenance-Ticket-Software/project/client
     $ npm start  # This runs the frontend client (in the browser) listening to changes.
 Can run the app on mobile devices or run directly in the browser
     ```
-    The app client should pop up in a browser.
+    Client app should pop up in a browser.
 You can run the app there directly

-### Mobile Usage
+   <br/><br/>

-If using a mobile device:
+### If using a mobile device:
 1. Navigate to `./project/client/fetch`.
 Open the two files.
 On the first line, replace the code to:
     ```js
     const PATH = 'http://<LAN_Address_Of_Your_Machine>:3001';  // http://192.168.1.100:3000, for example
     ```
     This ensures proper client/server communication.
 If simulating locally in a browser, ignore this step.

-### Running test suites and code coverage
+## Running test suites and code coverage
 1. Navigate to `./project/client`.
 Do:
     ```bash
     $ npm run test